 - Try carrying your grocery bag to the shop.

 - Try using reusable water bottles.

-- Consume less meat – With less consumption of meat products you can reduce your carbon emissions.
+- Consume less meat – With less consumption of meat products, you can reduce your carbon emissions.
 The reason behind this is that the emissions from livestock production will ultimately be reduced.
-You can start by eating meat once a time in the day then once a time in a week and later try vegan or vegetarian food.
+You can start by eating meat once a time in the day then once a time in week and later try vegan or vegetarian food.

 - Opt for plant-based protein – If you opt for a plant-based diet then it can help in cutting your carbon emissions after you calculate them by using the Carbon Emissions Formula.
 However, you can still have animal protein once or twice a week.
 You can eat plant-based proteins like nuts, beans, tofu, etc.

 - Buy local food – Another way to reduce your carbon emissions is via local food.
 You should start buying local food more and support local farmers.
 This way the dependence on transportation, etc. will be reduced.
 You can increase your intake of fresh fruits, vegetables, etc. which will benefit in offsetting your carbon emissions.

 - Grow your own food – Growing your food in a community garden or the kitchen garden comes with various benefits which include less stress, a better quality of food, better emotional well-being, etc. You can grow your fruits or vegetable irrespective of your size and reduce your carbon emissions.

 Revolutionizing the way you consume food and eating habits can be beneficial in Reducing Your Carbon Footprint.
 Plus, it will improve your overall health.
 You can even seek help from Balanced Earth to understand what changes you need in your life to be a carbon neutralizer and lead a happy life.